-And there are “simple” things that you can to do to save money as well.
+Consider these simpler things you can to do to save money and breathe more easily.

-Freezer full of homemade food = less eating out + less shopping + easier decisions
+Freezer full of homemade food = less eating out + less shopping + easier decision making

 A few good clothes = easier dressing + less laundry + simpler days

 Select only 1 or 2 stores to shop at.
 Not only will you save money on gas, but you’ll also spend less time driving around.
-No, you won’t get to work all the deals, but you’ll be able to focus on the basics and working the deals at your local store.
-And sometimes, not working all the deals is a welcome change.
+No, you won’t get have all the selection in the world, but you’ll be able to focus on the basics and getting to know the strengths of your chosen stores.

-Fewer stores = less driving + less gas + focus
+Fewer stores = less driving + less gas + better focus

 4. Declutter and host a yard sale.